-CINCINNATI, Jan.
-17, 2017 /PRNewswire/ -- The Federal Home Loan Bank of Cincinnati's Board of Directors announced the results of the FHLB's 2016 director elections.
-Members elected two directors from Ohio, as well as three at-large Independent directors.
-Each director will serve a four-year term beginning January 1, 2017.
-The Board also re-elected Donald R. Mullineaux as chairman.
+CINCINNATI, Dec.
+11, 2020 /PRNewswire/ -- The Federal Home Loan Bank of Cincinnati's Board of Directors announced the results of the FHLB's 2020 director elections.
+Members elected two directors from Ohio, as well as two Independent directors.
+Each director will serve a four-year term beginning January 1, 2021.
+The Board also elected J. Lynn Anderson as chair.

 This news release may contain forward-looking statements that are subject to risks and uncertainties including, but not limited to, the effects of economic market conditions on demand for the FHLB's products, legislative or regulatory developments concerning the FHLB System, competitive forces and other risks detailed from time to time in the FHLB's filings with the Securities and Exchange Commission.
 The forward-looking statements speak as of the date made and are not guarantees of future performance.
 Actual results or developments may differ materially from the expectations expressed or implied in the forward-looking statements, and the FHLB undertakes no obligation to update any such statements.